 Searching estimate cost ranges for vaginal deliveries and cesarean sections (sometimes listed as c-section, and sometimes cesarean) reveals broad cost variations from state to state, within states, and even within hospitals.
 At the low end of the HCA pay scale was Las Colinas Medical Center in Texas, where the average cost of a c-section ranged from $1,692 to $2,071, and a vaginal delivery cost between $1,304 and $1,594.
 HCA prices listed on the website are for hospital charges only, and are prospective estimates of what a person would pay; they exclude doctor and anesthesiologist charges.
 See this overall web page for details of the company’s policy.

 At the high end of the scale, cesarean sections cost about seven times more.
-At two Florida hospitals, for example – St. Lucie Medical Center and Fort Walton Beach Medical Center – c-section estimates ranged from over $9,000 to more than $11,800.
-Notably, a vaginal delivery at St. Lucie was much lower – starting at $3,700 – while at Fort Walton Beach vaginal deliveries estimates were among the highest in the network, starting at $7,124.
+At Fort Walton Beach Medical Center c-section estimates ranged from over $9,000 to more than $11,800.
+At Fort Walton Beach vaginal deliveries estimates were among the highest in the network, starting at $7,124.

 At some hospitals, for example, there was not much difference between the estimated cost of c-section and vaginal deliveries.
 For example: